OpenNeuroLab/brainspell-neo/README.md

 First, make sure that you have [Docker](https://docs.docker.com/engine/installation/) installed.
 Then:
 1) Navigate into the Brainspell directory. (`cd brainspell-neo/`)
-2) Build the Docker container with `docker build -t brainspell .`
+2) Build the Docker image with `docker build -t brainspell .`
-3) Run the Docker container with `docker run -ti -p 5000:5000 brainspell`
+3) Create the Docker container and run with `docker run --name brainspell -ti -p 5000:5000 brainspell`

 Brainspell should be running at `http://localhost:5000/`.
+The next time that you want to run the Docker container, simply execute `docker start -a brainspell`, and stop the Docker container with `docker stop brainspell`.

 ## Code Organization